Batman: The New 52

 During The New 52, all of DC's continuity was reset and the timeline was changed, making Batman the first superhero to emerge.
 This emergence took place during Zero Year, where Bruce Wayne returns to Gotham and becomes Batman, fighting the original Red Hood and the Riddler.
 In the present day, Batman discovers the Court of Owls, a secret organization operating in Gotham for decades.
 Batman somewhat defeats the Court by defeating Owlman, although the Court continues to operate on a smaller scale.
 The Joker returns after losing the skin on his face (as shown in the opening issue of the second volume of Detective Comics) and attempts to kill the Batman's allies, though he is stopped by Batman.
 After some time, Joker returns again, and both he and Batman die while fighting each other.
 Jim Gordon temporarily becomes Batman, using a high-tech suit, while it is revealed that an amnesiac Bruce Wayne is still alive.
 Gordon attempts to fight a new villain called Mr. Bloom, while Wayne, regains his memories with the help of Alfred Pennyworth and Julie Madison.
-Once with his memories, Wayne becomes Batman again and defeats Mr. Bloom with the help of Gordon.
+Once with his memories, Wayne becomes Batman again and defeats Bloom with the help of Gordon.